sinceohsix/lcdl-repo/README.md

 ### How to use LC-DL:
 **Step 1:** Download the latest version of the shortcut from [here].
 This link will always have the latest version.
-**Step 2.** Once downloaded, open the file in the shortcuts app.
-It will prompt you to add the shortcut.
+**Step 2.** Once downloaded, open the file in the shortcuts app, you will be prompted to add the shortcut.
 **Step 3.** Use a code to either download an app or add a repository.
 You can add this one using the button below.
+**Step 4.** You can now use LC-DL by runnning the shortcut!

 [Add to LC-DL](https://tinyurl.com/yuzn6nbp)